MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/customer-service-hub-user-guide-knowledge-article.md

 > [!NOTE]
 >  If these dashboards don’t offer what you need, you can create new interactive dashboards. [!INCLUDE[proc_more_information](../includes/proc-more-information.md)] [Configure interactive experience dashboards](/previous-versions/dynamicscrm-2016/administering-dynamics-365/mt622067(v=crm.8))

-### My knowledge Dashboard
+### My Knowledge Dashboard

-This dashboard is designed for authors to give them a visual snapshot of the number and status of knowledge articles they’re working on.
-It helps them quickly know things like article expiring in the month and articles in review.
+This dashboard is designed to give authors a visual snapshot of the number and status of knowledge articles they’re working on.
+It helps them quickly know things like articles expiring in the month and articles in review.

  ![My Knowledge Dashboard for authors.](../customer-service/media/v9-my-knowledge-dashboard.PNG "My Knowledge Dashboard for authors")